syedmiran-38/SL-Lab/README.md

 - Skills in manipulating dates and performing arithmetic operations in JavaScript.
 - Experience with using prompts and alerts to interact with users.
 - Developing interactive web pages with dynamic content.
+- Converting numeric inputs to word representations using JavaScript.

 ## About the Author